From USB Video Device block

-Note: When you execute a model containing a From USB Video Device block on a single-core target computer, insufficient time is available to process frames received through the USB port.
+Note: When you execute a model containing a From USB Video Device block on a single-core target computer, insufficient time is sometimes available to process frames received through the USB port.
 Under these conditions, the block can drop frames.
 If the block is dropping frames, select a larger frame interval, lengthen the sample time, or use a multicore target computer.

 Select a configuration that you specified in the USB Video Device List block.
 When you click the Reload Device List button on the USB Video Device List block, this configuration list is updated.

 Specify the port to which the webcam is attached.
 Enter

 Enter the width of the image input from the USB port, in pixels.

 Enter the height of the image input from the USB port, in pixels.

 Select the sample time between frame transfers:

 Select whether the incoming frames are to be compressed:

 Do not compress frames.